arunprasathsaravanan2007-ctrl/student-management-system/README.md

-# student-management-system
-Student Management System using C++ that allows adding, viewing, updating, searching, and deleting student records with file storage.
+ Student Management System

+This is a simple Student Management System created using C++.

+Functions:
+- Add Student
+- Display Student
+- Search Student
+- Update Student
+- Delete Student

+Student data is stored using file handling.

+Created by Arun.